-Challenging the necessity of anti-psychotic drugsJuly 3rd, 2013 in Psychology & Psychiatry /
+Challenging the necessity of anti-psychotic drugsJuly 3, 2013 in Medicine & Health / Psychology & Psychiatry

 Trials are currently underway to evaluate how the mental health and behaviour of adults with learning disabilities is affected by the gradual withdrawal of their anti-psychotic medication.